Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/DayPicker/README.md

 ## Overview

-The `RangeDayPicker` component extends the functionality of the Ant Design DatePicker component by providing support for selecting a date range.
+The `RangeDayPicker` component extends the functionality of the Ant Design DatePicker component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design DatePicker component.

 ## Props